awsdocs/aws-kms-developer-guide/doc_source/services-parameter-store.md

 # How AWS Systems Manager Parameter Store Uses AWS KMS<a name="services-parameter-store"></a>

 With AWS Systems Manager Parameter Store, you can create [Secure String parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-about.html#sysman-paramstore-securestring), which are parameters that have a plaintext parameter name and an encrypted parameter value\.
-Parameter Store uses AWS KMS to encrypt and decrypt the parameter values of Secure String parameters
+Parameter Store uses AWS KMS to encrypt and decrypt the parameter values of Secure String parameters\.

 With [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) you can create, store, and manage data as parameters with values\.
 You can create a parameter in Parameter Store and use it in multiple applications and services subject to policies and permissions that you design\.
 When you need to change a parameter value, you change one instance, rather than managing an error\-prone change to numerous sources\.
 Parameter Store supports a hierarchical structure for parameter names, so you can qualify a parameter for specific uses\.